GravityID/status-manager/README.md

 await originate(signer, size);
 ```

-### Revoke
+#### Revoke

-Revoke a Verifiable Credential associated with a Revocation Manager
+Revoke a Verifiable Credential associated with a Revocation Manager.
+It changes the storage of the on-chain Revocation Manager.

 ```typescript
 import { InMemorySigner } from "@taquito/signer";